CyberT33N/ads-cheat-sheet/README.md

 # exoclick
 - Make sure to use subdomain e.g. https://www.example.com/
   - I got verified by using `Enterntainment & Lifestyle` as Genre.
-Not sure if Adult works aswell if your site is not..
+You can later switch it aswell when you verified

 - [Verify Level]
   - Easy (Mainstream Content)